Demystifying Medicaid Planning

 Issues to Consider in Selecting Long-Term Care Insurance.
 There are numerous factors to consider in reviewing long-term care insurance policies, including:

 Shared Care Policies.
 Married couples who are considering purchasing long-term care insurance should also consider whether the policy includes a “shared care” insurance option.
-This feature allows one insured to draw on the benefits of the other insured if he/she needs those additional benefits.
-This can effectively extend the insurance benefit period for a spouse (if he/she is the first one to need benefits) at a relatively modest cost.
+This feature allows one insured to draw on the benefits of the other insured if they need those additional benefits.
+This can effectively extend the insurance benefit period for a spouse (if the spouse is the first one to need benefits) at a relatively modest cost.

 Maximize Retirement Assets of the Community Spouse